fivetran/dbt_servicenow/models/docs.md

 {% enddocs %}

 {% docs active %}
-Flag indicating whether the task is currently active or completed.
+Flag indicating whether the record is currently active or completed.
 {% enddocs %}

 {% docs is_task_active %}